Everything You Need to Know About Rinnai Hot Water Systems

 How do I get a hot water system installed?

-Your new hot water system should only be installed by a qualified plumber.
+Your new hot water system should only be installed by a licensed plumber.
 If your old hot water system is being replaced, the plumber will be able to disconnect the old tank, drain it out, wheel the new one in, connect it and fill it.

 Prices for installation vary based on the type and size of the hot water system, if you will be installing it inside or outside, if your house is single or double storey (for solar hot water systems) and if any additional plumbing needs to be done as part of the installation, such as installing a new gas line.